Last Modified on Jun 20, 2014

 The condition typically does not involve any outward signs of the issue but presents symptoms including burning pain, tingling and numbness in the toes.
 The condition is generally caused by irritation, pressure or injury to the foot.

-Holistic Treatment for Metatarsal Pain
+Natural Treatment for Metatarsal Pain

 Generally an issue of the nerves and compression of the toes, Morton’s neuroma can often be treated using simple relief options.
 Massage as well as the proper foot support and footwear generally prevents further progression of the condition.
 The natural supplement serrapeptase also offers relief.

 Resting the feet is often the first line of defense against Morton’s neuroma.
 Massage also serves as an effective option for resting the foot and relieving pain.
 Applying light pressure and kneading motions to the affected region stimulates blood flow as well as nerve function to prevent pain.